 - 1. Lobbying.

 - 2. Fundraising.

 - 3. Purchase of real property.

-- 4. Physical modifications to buildings, including minor renovations (such as painting or carpeting).
+- 4. Physical modifications to buildings, including minor renovations (such as painting or carpeting) without prior approval by OVW through the submission of a detailed Grant Award Modification in JustGrants.
+Note that, although such costs may be included in the proposed budget, budget clearance does not constitute prior approval for minor renovations.

-- 5. Construction.
+- Construction.